Some people are lying to get the vaccine, and it’s testing their friendships

 In the end, he didn’t have to: He stumbled across a pharmacy page that mistakenly granted vaccination appointments in Pennsylvania to pretty much anyone.
 He managed to secure a shot for himself, his parents and grandmother before the site was taken offline.
 By the time he received his shot, he was technically eligible.
 His take: “Huge ethical dilemma, right?”

-The moral clashes between Americans over who gets the vaccine in March and who gets it in M seem petty given that many people in other countries aren’t projected to get it until 2022.
+The moral clashes between Americans over who gets the vaccine in March and who gets it in May seem petty given that many people in other countries aren’t projected to get it until 2022.
 But they’ve been disruptive nonetheless.

 Thornburg isn’t sure when she and her friend will start interacting normally again.
 She certainly isn’t ready to just resume their usual lighthearted, GIF-heavy daily text exchange.
 “I’m still too torn up about it,” she said.